hannobraun/fornjot/README.md

 ## Status

 Fornjot is still at an experimental stage, where I figure out which approaches work and which don't.
-It doesn't have enough features to do anything useful.
+It is capable enough to create very simple models and export those to [3MF] for 3D-printing.

+It is very likely that you will run into limits when trying to use Fornjot for anything but the simplest models.
+If you are missing any functionality, pull requests are very welcome.

 ## License